citelao/cse132-site/_studios/01-bit-manip.md

 You've built programs with Eclipse.
 You've written classes in Java before.
 But you probably haven't ever built a program the true "hacker" way, with a text editor, a compiler, and fifteen pages of reference open beside you.
 So let's build one.

-1. SSH into the `shell.cec.wustl.edu` computers again (same steps as Studio 1).
+1. SSH into the `shell.cec.wustl.edu` computers again (same steps as Studio 0).
 2. Make sure you `qlogin`.
 3. Browse to your repository working copy from Studio 0 and `svn update` to get some new files we've added to your repo.
-4. Open `shell/c/helloworld.c` in whichever text editor you last used, probably `nano`.
+4. Now `cd` to the directory c/studio1/ and then open helloworld.c in whichever text editor you last used, probably `nano`.

 	There's not much code (in fact, it's not a complete program, but we'll get to that), but there's enough to show off some of the key differences between Java (which you're used to) and C.